blueag8/Super-Scholar/Super Scholar.md

 Scoreboard

 **Future Features to Implement**
-Difficulty levels perhaps this can be acheived by including characters
+Difficulty levels perhaps this can be acheived by including characters that are least known or grouped by popularity.